Last Updated on May 27, 2022

 CSS frameworks represent the building blocks of many diverse web projects.
 A well constructed CSS framework or boilerplate can simplify and streamline the development of a web site.
 This type of framework quickens the pace of development by offering a structure of files and folders of standardized code (HTML, CSS, JS documents, and more).
 These frameworks provide a basis to start building a web site.

 There are hundreds of devices that are used to access the web.
 These devices have different capabilities and constraints, such as screen dimensions, input style, resolution, and form.
 As more and more users access the web through different devices, in particular tablets and smartphones, developers need tools to build websites.
 The important of catering for different devices should not be underestimated.
 In a few countries, mobile web traffic has already overtaken traffic from traditional computers.

 |Lightweight CSS Frameworks & Boilerplates

 |Small, responsive CSS modules

 |Super simple responsive framework

 |Simple and lightweight CSS framework

 |Read our complete collection of recommended free and open source software.
-The collection covers all categories of software.
+Our curated compilation covers all categories of software.

 The software collection forms part of our series of informative articles for Linux enthusiasts.
-There's tons of in-depth reviews, alternatives to Google, fun things to try, hardware, free programming books and tutorials, and much more.
+There are hundreds of in-depth reviews, open source alternatives to proprietary software from large corporations like Google, Microsoft, Apple, Adobe, IBM, Cisco, Oracle, and Autodesk.